gaurichaudhari9/gaurichaudhari9/README.md

 *   🌍  I'm based in United States
 *   ✉️  You can contact me at [gchaudh@iu.edu](mailto:gchaudh@iu.edu)
-*   🧠  I'm currently learning how to improve the performance of state of the art models
+*   🧠  I'm currently working on my AWS Solutions Architect Associate Certification SAA-C03
 *   🛜  I'm open to networking and collaborating on interesting projects
 *   🤝  I'm looking for full-time opportunity in data science roles!